Hélène Langevin-Joliot

-Hélène Langevin-Joliot (née Joliot-Curie; born 19 September 1927) is a French nuclear physicist known for her research on nuclear reactions in French laboratories and for being the granddaughter of Marie Curie and Pierre Curie and the daughter of Irene Joliot-Curie and Frédéric Joliot-Curie, all four of which have received Nobel Prizes, in Physics (Pierre and Marie Curie) or Chemistry (Marie Curie and the Joliot-Curies).
+Hélène Langevin-Joliot (née Joliot-Curie; born 19 September 1927) is a French nuclear physicist known for her research on nuclear reactions in French laboratories and for being the granddaughter of Marie Skłodowska-Curie and Pierre Curie and the daughter of Irène Joliot-Curie and Frédéric Joliot-Curie, all four of whom have received Nobel Prizes, in Physics (Pierre and Marie Curie) or Chemistry (Marie Curie and the Joliot-Curies).
 Since retiring from a career in research Hélène has participated in activism centered around encouraging women and girls to participate in STEM fields.
 Her activism also revolves around promoting greater science literacy for the general public.

 Early life and education

-Hélène Langevin-Joliot was born in Paris, France on September 19, 1927.
+Hélène Langevin-Joliot was born in Paris, France, on September 19, 1927.
 She developed a passion for science in her early life, seeing her parents Jean Frédéric Joliot-Curie and Irène Joliot-Curie win a Nobel Prize for Chemistry in 1935.
 She was particularly skilled in math as a child and young adult, so her parents pushed her towards physics which is the field she pursued educationally and professionally moving forward.
 As a teen, she studied at the École Nationale de Chimie Physique et Biologie de Paris where she excelled academically.
 She was later educated at the IN2P3 (Institute of Nuclear Physics and Particle Physics) at Orsay, a laboratory which was set up by her parents Irène Joliot-Curie and Frédéric Joliot-Curie.
 After receiving her bachelor's degree, she began work on a doctorate in nuclear physics.
 She focused on auto ionization and internal Bremsstrahlung phenomena and went on to receive her doctorate in nuclear physics on this topic from the Collège de France.